Purchases made through links earn us a small commission, at no extra cost to you.

 Tips for Visiting Matsumoto Castle

-Location: Matsumoto Castle is located in Matsumoto City, Nagano Prefecture.
+Location: Matsumoto Castle is located in Matsumoto City, in the Nagano Prefecture of the Chubu region of Japan.

 Getting There: You can easily do a day trip to Matsumoto Castle from Nagano City, which is about a 1 hr train ride away.
 The Japan Rail Pass is valid for this route.